 Small Hospital Improvement Program

 As the SORH, the Center has been contracted by HRSA’s Office of Rural Health Policy through MDCH to administer the Small Hospital Improvement Program (SHIP).
-This project provides grant-funding support for rural hospitals under 50 beds to assist with HIPAA compliance, implementation of the prospective payment system, or quality of care/patient safety issues.
-Each of Michigan’s 30 qualifying hospitals received a $10,000 grant in 2002 to assist in implementing one of these three objectives; and received another $9,700 in 2003.
+This project provides grant-funding support for rural hospitals with less than 50 staffed beds to assist with quality improvement, ACO and value-based purchasing initiatives.
+Each of Michigan’s 46 qualifying hospitals received a $9,000 grant in 2014 to assist in implementing one of these three objectives.

 Click here to see the 2013 Activities Report